 - Visitors age 16 and up, must present a valid driver’s license, school ID, or other photo identification for admission to the building.

 - Please limit the bags, backpacks, or purses you bring into the building.
 All personal items are subject to x-ray screening, and everyone passes through a metal detector before entering the building.

 - Photography in the Learning Center and Money Museum is welcome!
 (Photography is not allowed in other areas of the building.)

 - Videotaping is not allowed anywhere in the building.

 Request a museum tour

 Daytime phone number

 Contacting the Money Museum does not guarantee that a tour is available on the date or time you have requested.
 You will be contacted promptly to discuss tour availability.

 Tour of the Federal Reserve Bank of Cleveland

 Groups of middle school students and older can schedule a free guided tour of the Bank facilities.
-To plan a Bank tour, visit our Request a Tour (link to “Request a tour” section of “Visit Us”) page for more information.
+To plan a Bank tour, request a tour.